gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.AppFeature.md

 > `optional` **modified\_at**: `string`

-- ISO 8601 timestamp of last known modifications to the sales channel feature configuration
+- ISO 8601 timestamp of last known modifications to the sales channel feature configuration.

 ***